plugcommunity/documentation/api/endpoints/rooms_join.md

 # rooms/join Endpoint

-The rooms/join enables you to join a room
+The rooms/join endpoint enables you to join a room.

 ### Endpoint